san601/Cryptography-Bible/Cryptography_note.md

 3. Round - this phase is looped 10 times, for 9 main rounds plus one "final round"
 - SubBytes - each byte of the state is substituted for a different byte according to a lookup table ("S-box").

+`Note: SubBytes was designed to have a low correlation between input bits and output bits and the property that the output is not a linear mathematical function of the input`

 - ShiftRows - the last three rows of the state matrix are transposed—shifted over a column or two or three.

 ![image](https://github.com/user-attachments/assets/d590a4db-6506-481c-890e-3cd43ad7f0ea)